Instructors (2 positions)

 - Must have previous experience and desire to work with teens

 - Knowledgeable in of all four major fields of marine science, plus familiarity with more recent areas of marine technology and biotechnology

-- Minimum requirement – must have completed a bachelors degree in a field of study related to the marine sciences and be enrolled or completed a master’s program in similar field (or equivalent combination of school and professional experience)
+- Must have completed a bachelors degree in a field of study related to the marine sciences and be enrolled or completed a master's program in similar field (or equivalent combination of school and professional experience)

 - Knowledge of local marine habitats, boating and kayaking experience are all a plus

-- Lifeguard Certification is STRONGLY preferred (may be obtained by June 14, 2014; MarineQuest may attempt to organize an American Red Cross class before staff training begins.
+- Lifeguard Certification is required (may be obtained by June 11, 2017; MarineQuest may attempt to organize an American Red Cross class before staff training begins.
 Cost would be approximately $250.00.
-If interested in this option, please contact Janie McAuliffe); however we encourage you to pursue alternate certification options.
+If interested in this option, please contact Harris Muhlstein); however we encourage you to pursue alternate certification options.

 - SCUBA certification is required with a strong preference towards advanced or higher level certifications (scientific diving experience preferred)